HEALTH AND SAFETY TRAINING

 The Control of Substances Hazardous to Health (COSHH) training course is designed to educate employees and employers about the safe handling, usage, storage, and disposal of hazardous substances in the workplace.
 This training is essential for maintaining a safe and healthy work environment and ensuring compliance with legal requirements.

-WHY COSHH TRAINING IS IMPORTANT
+WHY COSHH TRAINING IS IMPORTANT?

 COSHH training is crucial for several reasons: